 #7 – You’re a High Achiever

 In school or at work, you’re driven to turn in your best work.
 You don’t see the point in doing anything halfway.
+This can make you a bit of a perfectionist.
 You enjoy competing with your past achievements and the achievements of others to continually grow and improve.

 #8 – You Are Extremely Independent

 You crave big chunks of alone time to pursue your own interests and passions.
 Being managed, controlled, or forced into a lot of social settings can make you feel trapped and irritable.